ucb-ee290c/fa18-wellness-monitor/doc/linelength.md

 ## Parameters

-The SVM generator has the following configurable parameters:
+The Line Length Calculator generator has the following configurable parameters:

 ```
 trait FIRFilterParams[T <: Data] {